|

 into this outdoor track season.
 My fitness is really there

+right now.
 "It shows that Darren (Jermyn) and

 Dick (Moss) really know what they're doing," added